ardacetinkaya/Blazor.Console/README.md

 - Change run-time settings
 - Monitor application resources

-This Blazor component is based on ```System.CommandLine.Experimental``` API and reflects standart command-line features to be more reliable.
+This Blazor component is based on ```System.CommandLine``` API and reflects standart command-line features to be more reliable.

 ### Usage ###